 Additional Tips and Ideas

-- Avoid using any acidic or scouring cleansers as they can damage the surface of the stone.
+- Avoid using any scouring cleansers as they can damage the surface of the stone.

 - If you need to both remove mold and clean the area, start by killing the mold using the methods in the Remove the Mold section, then follow up with the method for General Cleaning and Stain Removal.